mamedev/mame/docs/source/techspecs/layout_script.rst

 views have been built at this point, but the emulated system has not finished starting.
 In particular, it’s not safe to access inputs and outputs at this time.
-The key variable in the script environment is ``file``, which gives the script access its layout file.
+The key variable in the script environment is ``file``, which gives the script access to its layout file.

 We supply a function to be called after tags in the layout file have been resolved.
 At this point, the emulated system will have completed starting.
-This function does the following tasks
+This function does the following tasks:

 * Looks up the two I/O ports used for player input.
 I/O ports can be looked up by tag relative to the device that caused the layout file to be loaded.